nysugfx/jockmkt-sdk/docs/source/account.rst

 =======
 Account
 =======
 ..
-Account Data_
+Account Balance_

-Account data is generated automatically when you call Client.
+The user should call call client.get_account_balance() to retreive balances.
+May in the future make this automatic.

 it can be accessed as follows: